Labor Secretary Acosta to Resign Amid Epstein Abuse Scandal

 — POLITICO (@politico) July 12, 2019

-Epstein’s arrest on Sunday for similar charges to the ones he faced more than a decade ago prompted immediate calls for Acosta’s resignation over his involvement in a controversial non-prosecution deal that allowed Epstein to avoid a full federal investigation and possible life sentence.
+Epstein’s arrest on Sunday for similar charges to the ones he faced more than a decade ago had prompted immediate calls for Acosta’s resignation over his involvement in a controversial non-prosecution deal that allowed Epstein to avoid a full federal investigation and possible life sentence.

 In a news conference on Wednesday, Acosta defended his handling of the deal.
 He declined to offer an apology to Epstein’s victims and instead appeared to blame other prosecutors involved in the non-plea agreement for the decision not to inform victims of the deal.

-Trump had previously said that he felt “very badly” for Acosta amid the renewed scandal.
+Trump had previously said that he felt “very badly” for Acosta over the renewed scandal.

 This is a breaking news post.
 We will update as more information becomes available.